dibyajyoti0750/WanderLust/Rebuild It/step27.md

 Now that we have enabled file uploads and are storing images in local storage, the next step will be to **store these images in a cloud storage service instead of local storage**.

-This will allow:

-- Easy access to images from anywhere.
-- Better scalability and security.
-- No risk of losing images when deploying to a cloud server.

 ---

 ## **Cloud Setup: Cloudinary & .env File**